-In no way does this approach "lower the nuclear threshold."
-Rather, by convincing adversaries that even limited use of nuclear weapons will be more costly than they can countenance, it raises that threshold.
+In no way does this approach lower the nuclear threshold.
+Rather, by convincing adversaries that even limited use of nuclear weapons will be more costly than they can tolerate, it in fact raises that threshold.

-- 106 To this end, this review confirms the findings of previous NPRs that the nuclear Triad -- - 107 supported by North Atlantic Treaty Organization (NATO) dual-capable aircraft and a robust - 108 nuclear command, control, and communications system -- is the most cost-effective and - 109 strategically sound means of ensuring nuclear deterrence.
-The Triad provides the President - 110 needed flexibility while guarding against technological surprise or sudden changes in the - 111 geopolitical environment.
-To remain effective, however, these nuclear forces must be - 112 recapitalized.
-The United States last did this during the Cold War. - By the time these forces are replaced, they will have served decades beyond their initial life - 114 expectancy.
-This review affirms the modernization programs initiated during the previous - 115 Administration to replace our nuclear ballistic missile submarines, strategic bombers, nuclear air- - 116 launched cruise missiles, ICBMs, and associated nuclear command and control.
-Modernizing - 117 our dual-capable fighter bombers with next-generation F-35A fighter aircraft will maintain the - 118 strength of NATO's deterrence posture and maintain our ability to forward deploy nuclear - 119 weapons, should the security situation demand it. - 120 (Recapitalizing the nuclear weapons complex of laboratories and plants is also long past due; it is 121 )vital we ensure the capability to design, produce, assess, and maintain these weapons for as long 122 (as they are required.
-Due to underfunding by previous administrations, significant and sustained 123 investments will be required over the coming decade to ensure that National Nuclear Safety
+To this end, this review confirms the findings of previous NPRs that the nuclear triad-supported by North Atlantic Treaty Organization (NATO) dual-capable aircraft and a robust nuclear command, control, and communications system-is the most cost-effective and strategically sound means of ensuring nuclear deterrence.
+The triad provides the President flexibility while guarding against technological surprise or sudden changes in the geopolitical environment.
+To remain effective, however, we must recapitalize our Cold War legacy nuclear forces.

+By the time we complete the necessary modernization of these forces, they will have served decades beyond their initial life expectancy.
+This review affirms the modernization programs initiated during the previous Administration to replace our nuclear ballistic missile submarines, strategic bombers, nuclear air-launched cruise missiles, ICBMs, and associated nuclear command and control.
+Modernizing our dual-capable fighter bombers with next-generation F-35 fighter aircraft will maintain the strength of NATO's deterrence posture and maintain our ability to forward deploy nuclear weapons, should the security situation demand it.

-124 Administration will be able to deliver the nuclear weapons at the needed rate to support the
+Recapitalizing the nuclear weapons complex of laboratories and plants is also long past due; it is vital we ensure the capability to design, produce, assess, and maintain these weapons for as long as they are required.
+Due to consistent underfunding, significant and sustained investments will be required over the coming decade to ensure that National Nuclear Security Administration will be able to deliver the nuclear weapons at the needed rate to support the nuclear deterrent into the 2030s and beyond.

-- 125 nuclear deterrent in the 2030s and beyond. - Maintaining an effective nuclear deterrent is much less expensive than fighting a war that we were unable to deter.
-Maintenance costs for today's nuclear deterrent are approximately 3 percent of the annual defense budget.
-Additional funding of another 3 to 4 percent, over more - than a decade, will be required to replace these aging systems.
-This is the top priority of the - 130 Department of Defense.
-We are mindful of the sustained financial commitment and gratefully - recognize the ongoing support of the American people and the United States Congress for this - 132 important mission. - 133 While we will be relentless in ensuring our nuclear capabilities are effective, the United States is - 134 not turning away from its long-held arms control, non-proliferation, and nuclear security - 135 objectives.
-Our commitment to the goals of the Treaty on the Non-Proliferation of Nuclear - 136 Weapons (NPT) remains strong.
-But the current environment makes further progress toward - 137 nuclear arms reductions in the near term extremely challenging.
+Maintaining an effective nuclear deterrent is much less expensive than fighting a war that we were unable to deter.
+Maintenance costs for today's nuclear deterrent are approximately three percent of the annual defense budget.
+Additional funding of another three to four percent, over more than a decade, will be required to replace these aging systems.
+This is a top priority of the Department of Defense.
+We are mindful of the sustained financial commitment and gratefully recognize the ongoing support of the American people and the United States Congress for this important mission.

+While we will be relentless in ensuring our nuclear capabilities are effective, the United States is not turning away from its long-held arms control, non-proliferation, and nuclear security objectives.
+Our commitment to the goals of the Treaty on the Non-Proliferation of Nuclear Weapons (NPT) remains strong.
+Yet we must recognize that the current environment makes further progress toward nuclear arms reductions in the near term extremely challenging.
+Ensuring our nuclear deterrent remains strong will provide the best opportunity for convincing other nuclear powers to engage in meaningful arms control initiatives.